OssianEriksson/twizy-control-2021/docs/getting_started.md

 If you havn't noticed, this repository uses [git](https://git-scm.com/).
 If you don't know what git is, I suggest you to read up on it before going further.
 You can still explore the repo here on github without knowing what git is, but even in order to run code, not even editing it, some tiny knowledge of git is neccessary.
+There are tons of git cheat sheets availabele online for when you have grasped the basic function of git and are ready to start using it.

 ## Cloning the Repo